Empyrean Challenge

 Empyrean Challenge is a strategic science fiction play-by-mail (PBM) game.
 Published by Superior Simulations in 1978, its introduction was important to the nascent PBM industry.
-150 players per game strived to dominate a cluster of star systems.
+150 players per game strove to dominate a cluster of star systems.
 Diplomacy, combat, economics, technological development, colonization, and other factors were important aspects of gameplay.
 Detailed work was required in all aspects of the game, requiring a significant investment in time for players.
 Reviewer Jim Townsend stated in 1988 that Empyrean Challenge was "the most complex game system on Earth".

 Various observers reviewed the game in the 1980s across gaming magazines such as Dragon, The Space Gamer, White Dwarf, and White Wolf.
 Commentators focused on the detail, complexity, and time required for the game, noting it was generally for more advanced players.

 Play-by-mail history

 Some games have long been played by mail between two players, such as chess and Go.
 PBM play of Diplomacy—a multiplayer game—began in 1963.
 The emergence of the professional PBM industry occurred less than a decade later.
 Rick Loomis, "generally recognized as the founder of the PBM industry", accomplished this by launching Flying Buffalo Inc. and his first PBM game, Nuclear Destruction, in 1970.
 Professional game moderation started in 1971 at Flying Buffalo.
 For approximately five years, Flying Buffalo was the single dominant company in the US PBM industry until Schubel & Son entered the field in about 1976 with the human-moderated Tribes of Crane.
 Also in 1976, Flying Buffalo launched its first space-based PBM game, Starweb.
 It was within this environment that Empyrean Challenge entered the PBM field.